KTM 1190 Adventure

 The KTM 1190 Adventure is a 1195 cc V-twin adventure touring motorcycle from the Austrian manufacturer KTM.
 The model was revealed at the October 2012 Intermot trade show for the 2014 model year.

-The motor is based on the powerplant in the RC8 sportbike.
+The motor is based on the KTM LC8 powerplant in the RC8 sportbike.
 Like the RC8, and unlike its predecessor the 990 Adventure, the 1190 Adventure uses ride-by-wire throttle.
 Cycle World and Motor Cycle News noted the electronic rider aids including ride-by-wire and electronic suspension control, up until now foregone by KTM to emphasize off-road performance, are intended to position the 1190 Adventure against technologically advanced street-going rivals like the Ducati Multistrada 1200.
 It is the first bike with Bosch's Anti-Lowside Technology, the so-called Motorcycle Stability Control (MSC).